internetarchive/dweb-transports/API.md

     signature   - verifiable signature of date+urls
     signedby    - url of data structure (typically CommonList) holding public key used for the signature
 ```
-##### seed({directoryPath=undefined, fileRelativePath=undefined, ipfsHash=undefined, urlToFile=undefined}, cb)
+##### seed({directoryPath, fileRelativePath, ipfsHash, urlToFile, torrentRelativePath}, cb)
 Seed the file to any transports that can handle it.
 ```
 ipfsHash:               When passed as a parameter, its checked against whatever IPFS calculates.
                         Its reported, but not an error if it doesn't match. (the cases are complex, for example the file might have been updated).
 urlFile:                The URL where that file is available, this is to enable transports (e.g. IPFS) that just map an internal id to a URL.
 directoryPath:          Absolute path to the directory, for transports that think in terms of directories (e.g. WebTorrent)
                         this is the unit corresponding to a torrent, and should be where the torrent file will be found or should be built
 fileRelativePath:       Path (relative to directoryPath) to the file to be seeded.
+torrentRelativePath:    Path within directory to torrent file if present.
 ```

 ##### p_rawlist(url)